NJ Schools Offering CNA Training

 Learn details about two NJ colleges, one being among the largest and the other among the oldest community colleges in the state, that provide CNA studies.
 Get curriculum details and information about program duration.
 Learn more information about these schools in the table in the following section.

 - Camden County College has locations in Blackwood, Camden and Cherry Hill, plus a number of satellite centers around the county.
-The school's Blackwood campus provides a CNA training program.
+The school's Camden and Blackwood campuses provide CNA training programs.

 - Atlantic Cape Community College is located in the southern part of NJ.
 Its continuing education branch offers career training in numerous fields, including a program for prospective CNAs.